Photo credit: @her.radiantlove

 Tools vs. The Source

 Don’t confuse tools with the source.
 Stop going about the situation in your own strength and might; instead, allow the Spirit to lead and guide you.
-Furthermore, sometimes, we need to gain understanding of how to properly use the tools in our toolbox; otherwise, we will wind up bending in places that were never meant to be bent.
+Furthermore, sometimes, we need to gain understanding of how to properly use the tools in our toolbox; otherwise, we will wind up bending in places that we were never meant to be bent.

 “Not by force nor by Spirit, but by [His] Spirit.”
 (Zechariah 4:6 NLT).